amatsagu/tempest/doc/contribution.md

 * **Optional fields**, or
 * **Large structs** (size ≥ 512 bytes).

+> [!NOTE]
-Note: This rule applies to single instances only.
+> This rule applies to single instances only.
 Don’t use pointers for slices, arrays, or maps—they are already reference types.

 When in doubt, refer to existing implementations.
 For example, see the [`ModalInteraction`](https://github.com/amatsagu/tempest/blob/de02d0ad11bde79058019ac818ffdfda6afad0e2/interaction.go#L62) struct.